-Client processes will not be able to access the PMDA's metrics if the pmns file is not installed as part of the PMDA installation procedure on the collector host.
+Client processes will not be able to access the PMDA's metrics if the pmns file is not defined and installed with the pmnsadd command; see pmnsadd(1).
 The installed list of metric names and their corresponding PMIDs can be found in /var/pcp/pmns/root.